-The lifting straps (long straps for spandrel panels) are attached from ground level to the JCB Lifting Hook (see Section 8.2.9.2) fitted to the telehandler (note: the trusses/spandrel must still be secured to the delivery vehicle).
+The lifting straps (long straps for spandrel panels) are attached from ground level to the JCB Lifting Hook fitted to the telehandler (note: the trusses/spandrel must still be secured to the delivery vehicle).

 - Delivery driver or other authorised person 'cuts' the colour coded securing straps by using a telescopic cutter. - Telehandler lifts and then places the trusses/panel on the ground, ensuring the panel is stable against the vehicle